dendronhq/dendron-site/vault/tags.scope.basics.md

 3. #feature.markdown
 4. #feature.asset-support
 5. #feature.links
+	-   #feature.wikilinks
+	-   #feature.link-to-files
+	-   #feature.backlinks
+6. #feature.templates
+7. #feature.daily-journal
-8. #feature.templates
+8. #feature.workbench
-9. #feature.daily-journal
+9. #feature.vaults
-10.#feature.workbench
-11.#feature.vaults
+10. #feature.easy-start

 ##  Extension scopes
 Since the basics scope only covers what a typical customer would do in two weeks, more functionality related to each vertical can be categorized under the following scopes: